 Well, you get the idea.
 AND is the standard operator, it is applied unless OR is specifically used between two terms.

 So how can this be improved in the future?
-A stream of Tweets filtered by topic area is a rich data set; the current charts really only scratch the surface of what is possible here.
-I would like to visualize the most often mentioned links so that I can see at one glance which newspaper articles and other links are most talked about.
-This analysis could even be weighed by how many followers the person tweeting about a link has.
+A stream of tweets filtered by topic area is a rich data set; the current charts really only scratch the surface of what is possible here.
+I would like to visualize the most often mentioned links so that I can see at a glance, which newspaper articles and other links are most talked about.
+This analysis could even be weighted by how many followers the person tweeting about a link has.
 After all, more followers mean that more people will be exposed to the link.
-Also there could be a visualization about how tweets develop over time.
+Also there could be some visualizations about how tweets develop over time.
 What are the characteristics of people retweeting something?
 Is it picked up by someone with many followers and then later on by many people with few followers?
-The other way around?
+Or is it the other way around?
 Get involved, there are plenty of options on how to work with the data.

 You can find a brief overview of the technology in the project description on Github.

-In the future I will probably write some articles further explaining different parts of the application.
+In the future I will probably write some articles that further explain different parts of the application.
 Let me know what you are particularly interested in.